zendeskgarden/react-components/packages/theming/README.md

 The `ThemeProvider` component can be used to apply granular theming to Garden (and custom) components as well as providing a RTL context.

+It is intended to be used at the root of an application to provide a global context for RTL.

+`ThemeProvider` components can be nested within each other for areas that require additional, custom theming.

 ### Theming

 All themes are auto-prefixed and has access to the `props` provided to the component.